theCorgiCoder/a-simple-little-weather-app/README.md

 *Built with the foot sleeping support of dog-veloper Alfie*

-## Since 3rd Party libraries were not allowed for this test I did install Jest for testing with, without this restriction I would of set up some basic
+## Since 3rd Party libraries were not allowed for this test I did not install Jest for testing with, without this restriction I would of set up some basic
-## unit tests to test the components (like dateUtils and Buttons, API calls etc) to help with debugging any issues that might of arisen.
+## unit tests to test the components (like dateUtils and Buttons, API calls etc) to help with debugging any issues that might have arisen.
 ## I did test manually by altering data to see if the proper error messages would show up, or if screens would load properly.